 What is Supported Loving?

-For people with learning disabilities finding love is often more than just chemistry – it can come down to getting the right support from your staff.
+For some people finding love is often more than just chemistry – it can come down to getting the right support

 Supported Loving isn’t about glib answers to simple issues – it’s about having an open discussion about how to provide good support in complex situations.